jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

   (c) any recognised risk management programme verifier or recognised risk management programme verifying agency:
   (d) any other person or body having functions or duties under this Act:
   (e) any other person or body having an involvement in 1 or more risk management programmes or food safety programmes whose proper performance of their functions or duties depends on the supply of the relevant information:
-  (f) any management agency that is charged with the administration of pest management strategies under the Biosecurity Act 1993.
+  (f) any management agency that is charged with the administration of pest management plans or pathway management plans under the Biosecurity Act 1993.

 **Right of review**